 The National Transportation Safety Board recently recommended that the Federal Government ban the use of all cell phone and texting devices during driving.
 Texting while driving is a serious problem in the United States.
 Some research indicates that texting while driving makes a driver up to eight times more likely to get in an accident.
 The NHTSA reports that in 2008, 5,870 people lost their lives and an estimated 515,000 people were injured due to one or more distracted drivers.

-As a Miami personal injury attorney and a Ft.
-Lauderdale wrongful death attorney, I have represented many clients that have sustained incapacitating injuries, or the families of those who unfortunately lost their lives, when another driver was texting and not paying attention to traffic conditions.
-At Wolf & Pravato, P.A., our Ft.
-Lauderdale car accident attorney team uses the best reconstruction experts and the top accident and defect engineers to truly understand the biomechanics of the accident , and to seek out the evidence that others may overlook.
+As a Miami personal injury attorney and a Fort Lauderdale wrongful death attorney, I have represented many clients that have sustained incapacitating injuries, or the families of those who unfortunately lost their lives, when another driver was texting and not paying attention to traffic conditions.
+At Law Offices of Wolf & Pravato, P.A., our Fort Lauderdale car accident attorney team uses the best reconstruction experts and the top accident and defect engineers to truly understand the biomechanics of the accident, and to seek out the evidence that others may overlook.

 After a Florida Auto Accident, our Compensation Lawyer Team can Help.